Balancing Weights for Causal Inference in Observational Factorial Studies: A New Weighting Approach for Estimating Factorial Effects

-It's important to note that while the theoretical results presented here employ a specific choice of $m(x)=x^2$, similar properties remain valid for other selections of $m(\cdot)$, provided that $m$ is strictly convex and continuously differentiable.
-For analogous prerequisites concerning the objective function, please refer to \cite{chan2016globally}.
+While the theoretical results presented here employ a specific choice of $m(x)=x^2$, similar properties remain valid for other selections of $m(\cdot)$, provided that $m(\cdot)$ is strictly convex and continuously differentiable.
+For analogous prerequisites concerning the objective function, see \cite{chan2016globally}.
 Regardless of the chosen $m(\cdot)$ function that meets these criteria, we can establish asymptotic normality under certain regularity conditions.
 The primary distinction arises in the asymptotic variance, where the residual variance $\sigma^2_\epsilon$ adapts according to the choice of $m(\cdot)$.

+A common technique in the weighting literature to further improve the performance of a weighting method is to combine it with outcome regression adjustments \citep{robins1994estimation,rosenbaum2002covariance}.
+This type of augmented estimator is also applicable to our balancing weighting method in a factorial design.
+For more discussions, see \S S3.4 in the Supplementary Materials.

+Throughout this paper, we focus on the standard factorial effects and the idea applies to general contrasts, as defined in \cite{zhao2022regression}.